9 Powerful Reasons Why NestJS Beats Other Backend Frameworks in 2025

 synchronize: true,

-While Prisma isn’t officially native, the Nest community has created wrapper modules like @nestjs-prisma
+While Prisma isn’t officially native, the Nest community has created wrapper modules like @nestjs-prisma, which simplify setup:

 npm install @prisma/client